 In many cases, the most affordable housing choice for extremely low income households is rental housing.
-Many individuals with incomes below \$33,90033,200 will have trouble saving for a down payment or emergency repairs.
+Many individuals with incomes below \$33,200 will have trouble saving for a down payment or emergency repairs.
 For individuals, single-room occupancy units are also an affordable solution.
 Deed restricted rentals that target these income categories, often with supportive services, can be the best housing solution for extremely low income families or individuals.

-Over 72% of the 2,512-2,981 occupied income restricted rental units throughout Marin are rented to extremely or very low-income households, and 25% are rented to low-income households.
-Only 3% of

-24 U.S. Department of Housing and Urban Development, effective 12/18/2013 these units are rented to households making moderate or above-moderate incomes.28- In Marin County, there are five single-room occupancy (SRO) properties, which provide single bedrooms for individuals who share restrooms and kitchens.
+Over 72% of the 2,981 occupied income restricted rental units throughout Marin are rented to extremely or very low-income households, and 25% are rented to low-income households.
+Only 3% of these units are rented to households making moderate or above-moderate incomes.
+In Marin County, there are five single-room occupancy (SRO) properties, which provide single bedrooms for individuals who share restrooms and kitchens.
 One of these properties, Bolinas Garage, is owned and operated by the Bolinas Community Land Trust, providing SRO and live/work units in West Marin.
-In addition, there are 549 475 units of supportive housing across 15 properties countywide.29, providing services to a variety of special needs populations ranging from the homeless to seniors to people with disabilities, to name a few.
+In addition, there are 475 units of supportive housing countywide, providing services to a variety of special needs populations ranging from the homeless to seniors to people with disabilities, to name a few.